kevin226j/MEAN-app/readme.md

-# MY PORTFOLIO
+# MY FIRST MEAN APPLICATION

-This is my portfolio
+This project is meant to implement everything I learned (since 9/17/18) and continue to learn.